-Two additional 5" touchscreens are located in the living area and bedroom.
-These do not require a PIN code to operate.
-Press the button at the bottom of the screen to activate the screen and open the selection menu.
-Operation is identical to the main touchscreen.
-Arrows at the side of the screen allow you to scroll for more items.
+Two additional 5" touchscreens are located in the living a require a PIN code to operate.
+Press the button at the bot screen and open the selection menu.
+Operation is identical at the side of the screen allow you to scroll for more items.